osbots1/osbots1.github.io/story.md

 In short, very informative for a self-guided learning paper ;)

 *Essay reviewed after feedback from Adon.
 **Essay re-reviewed after more feedback from Adon.
+***Essay changed one last time after final feedback from Adon - added a bit more reflection.